Alice Peers- July 2021

 3. Ice cubes galore!

-On sunny days like today it's almost an essential to invest in a couple of reusable stainless steel ice cube trays.
+On sunny days it's almost an essential to invest in a couple of reusable stainless steel ice cube trays.
 The benefits are endless and let's face it, we shouldn't be buying frozen water.
 The trays are a fun way to add more flavour (summer berries = divine!) and we'd be lying if we said it isn't more fun when your ice cubes are heart or star shaped.

 4. The power of refillable